Luckhnowi Ishq: Plot

 Prem (Adhyayan Suman) a medical student of Lucknow attends his friend's wedding and falls in love with Sunaina (Karishma Kotak).
 It is love at first sight and Prem wants to marry Sunaina; he even fights her brother Krishna who shares a close bond with his sister.
 Prem swears to marry Sunaina in the next 10 days and manages to keep his word.

 Prem is depressed and is not able to concentrate on work when Professor K.K (Sharat Saxena) scolds him.
 He later consoles Prem and asks him to focus on his studies since he is a very bright student and the professor wants him to top the MBBS exams.

-At Sunaina's home, everyone is very upset and Sunaina decides that she would find Prem and bring him to justice to stop the entire family's suffering.
-She swears that she would only come back once she finds Prem.
-Meanwhile, KK plays love guru which gives the movie a pleasant feel.
+At Sunaina's home, everyone is very upset and Sunaina decides that she will find Prem and bring him to justice to stop the entire family's suffering.
+She swears that she will only come back once she finds Prem.
+Meanwhile, KK plays the love guru which gives the movie a pleasant feel.